Combining Type Inference and Automated Unit Test Generation for Python

-As a consequence, collecting an execution trace while using the proxy may lead to different results compared to an execution without \typetracing.
-Instead, we perform a separate execution of the test case whenever we want to record the usage of a parameter.
+A common theme among these strategies is the requirement for intrusive modifications to the entire execution environment.
+In contrast, \pynguin is designed to be lightweight, instrumenting only the module under test.
+The performance degradation caused by heavy modifications would negate the benefits provided by \typetracing.
+Consequently, we opted not to implement these mitigations.
+We instead accept that the execution trace during \typetracing may occasionally diverge from regular execution and perform a separate execution of the test case whenever we want to record the usage of a parameter.
 We call the execution without \typetracing \emph{regular} execution and the one with \typetracing \emph{proxied} execution.
 Executing a test case twice may pose a substantial runtime overhead and would slow down the search process.
-Unfortunately, a single \emph{proxied} execution at the beginning of the search would not be sufficient, since whenever we reach higher coverage or use a different type out of the inferred possible ones, the execution path might change, which may lead to new information about the usage of the parameters, which in turn might benefit the search process from there on.
-Since a search algorithm will likely execute very similar test cases very frequently during its exploration, we therefore use a simple probabilistic approach where an additional \emph{proxied} execution only follows a \emph{regular} execution with a certain probability.
+Unfortunately, a single \emph{proxied} execution at the start of the search is insufficient.
+As the search evolves, reaching higher coverage or refining inferred types may alter the execution path which may lead to new information about the usage of the parameters, which in turn might benefit the search process from there on.
+Since an evolutionary search algorithm will likely execute very similar test cases very frequently during its exploration (as mutation and crossover produce only slightly modified individuals, which often follow the same execution paths), we use a simple probabilistic approach where an additional \emph{proxied} execution only follows a \emph{regular} execution with a certain probability.
 This allows balancing the trade-off between the overhead of executing a test case twice and the amount of type information we can collect.